Alan Ralsky: Spamming

 Ralsky began his spamming career in 1996, when his licenses to sell insurance were revoked in Michigan and Illinois.
 Unlike most spammers, he provided interviews to various newspapers, although he claimed to be a commercial e-mailer rather than a spammer.
 He claimed that he was a legitimate business that complied with all laws.

 He gained much of his notoriety following a December 2002 interview with The Detroit News.
-The article was posted to Slashdot, and the address of his newly built home was posted to Slashdot not long after that.
+The article was posted to Slashdot, and the address of his newly built home was posted to Slashdot soon afterward.
 Hundreds of Slashdot readers then searched the Internet for advertising mailing lists and free catalogs and signed him up for them.
 As a result, he was flooded with junk mail.
 In a Detroit Free Press article on December 6, 2002, he is quoted as saying, "They've signed me up for every advertising campaign and mailing list there is.
 These people are out of their minds.
 They're harassing me."